BaxterStockman/dotfiles/README.md

   mandatory, and `dotfiles` will silently ignore any sourced file that doesn't contain it.
 - `check`: this function is passed the same arguments as `run`.
-If `run` should not be executed for a given input set, `check` should ouput a string (preferably containing the reason why these inputs should be skipped, since `dotfiles` is going to print the echoed message).  `check` should also indicate with the return code whether the reason for skipping was exceptional
+If `run` should not be executed for a given input set, `check` should output a string (preferably containing the reason why these inputs should be skipped, since `dotfiles` is going to print the echoed message).  `check` should also indicate with the return code whether the reason for skipping was exceptional